-- 1. A condition must be simple.
-A simple conditional expression contains only one of the following: a relational expression, condition-name, or item class test. - 2.
-Statement-1 and statement-2 represent either a conditional statement or an imperative statement. - 3.
-The NEXT SENTENCE option may be omitted if it immediately precedes the terminal period of the sentence. - 4.
-Execution of an IF statement takes the following action: - Condition TRUE: Statements immediately following the condition (statement-1) are executed; control then passes implicitly to the next sentence. - Condition FALSE: Either statement-2 is executed or, if ELSE is omitted, the next statement is executed. - 5.
+- 1. Statement-1 and statement-2 represent either a conditional statement or an imperative statement. - 2.
+The ELSE NEXT SENTENCE option may be omitted if it immediately precedes the terminal period of the sentence. - 3.
+Execution of an IF statement takes the following action: - Condition TRUE: statements immediately following the condition (statement-1) are executed; control then passes implicitly to the next sentence. - Condition FALSE: either statement-2 is executed or, if ELSE is omitted, the next sentence is executed. - 4.
 Statement-1 and statement-2 may contain an IF statement, and the IF is considered nested.
-IF statements within IF statements are considered paired IF and ELSE combinations, proceeding from left to right.
-Thus, any ELSE statement detected is considered to apply to the immediately preceding IF statement not already paired with an ELSE statement.
-The maximum number of IF statements that may be nested in OS/3 Basic COBOL is 30. - 6.
-When control is passed to the next sentence, it is transferred to the next sentence as written or to a return mechanism of a PERFORM or a USE statement. - 7.
-The condition in an IF statement causes the object program to select between alternate control paths, depending on the truth value of a test.
-Five types of conditions are possible: - Relation condition - Class condition - Condition-name condition - Switch-status condition - Sign condition - 8.
-Relation Condition relational-operator { identifier-2 } literal-2 (identifier-1) literal-1
+IF statements within IF statements are considered as paired IF and ELSE combinations, proceeding from left to right.
+Thus, any ELSE statement encountered is considered to apply to the immediately preceding IF statement that has not been already paired with an ELSE statement.
+The maximum number of IF statements that may be nested is 30 in OS/3 COBOL. - 5.
+When control is passed to the next sentence, it is transferred to the next sentence as written or to a return mechanism of a PERFORM or a USE statement. - 6.
+The condition in an IF statement causes the object program to select between alternate control paths, depending on the true value of a test.
+Five types of conditions are possible: - Relation condition - Class condition - Condition-name condition

+- Switch-status condition - Sign condition